-The European Geostationary Navigation Overlay Service (EGNOS) is Europe's first concrete venture into satellite navigation.
-EGNOS is a regional satellite-based augmentation system (SBAS) that is used to improve the performance of global navigation satellite systems (GNSSs), such as GPS and Galileo.
+The European Geostationary Navigation Overlay Service (EGNOS) is Europe's regional satellite-based augmentation system (SBAS) that is used to improve the performance of global navigation satellite systems (GNSSs), such as GPS and Galileo.
+It has been deployed to provide safety of life navigation services to aviation, maritime and land-based users over most of Europe.

 EGNOS uses GNSS measurements taken by accurately located reference stations deployed across Europe.
 All measured GNSS errors are transferred to a central computing centre, where differential corrections and integrity messages are calculated.
 These calculations are then broadcast over the covered area using geostationary satellites that serve as an augmentation, or overlay, to the original GNSS message.